Ross Gunn: Early life

-Ross Gunn was born in Cleveland, Ohio, on May 12, 1897, the son of R. D. A. Gunn, a physician, and his wife Laura Conner Gunn.
+Ross Gunn was born in Cleveland, Ohio, on May 12, 1897, the son of R. D. A. Gunn, a physician, and his wife Lora Conner Gunn.
 He was one of four children, with an older brother and sister and a younger brother.
 His parents also had a set of twins who died at birth.
 When he was seven years old, the family moved to Oberlin, Ohio, where his father had a medical practice.
 He attended Oberlin High School, from which he graduated in 1915, and then attended Oberlin College for two years.
 As a teenager, he was interested in amateur radio, which in those days meant building as well as operating your own set.
 During summer vacations he worked as a radio operator on the SS Seeandbee, a passenger ship on the Great Lakes, and for the Glenn L. Martin Company.
 After two years at Oberlin, he transferred to the University of Michigan because it had a better electrical engineering program.